-I’ve read multiple books on organic search engine optimization, and they recommended using the link: query in Google like this:
+I’ve read books on SEO, and many of them recommended using link: on Google to find competitor backlinks like this:

-If the site: query showed all of a website’s pages indexed by Google and the * operator showed everything, I figured if I could use the following query to find all of a competitor’s backlinks that were indexed on Google:
+Then it hit me!
+I remembered all the way back to my teenage years when I used DOS.
+I remembered using the wildcard (*) operator when I wanted to find all the files in a directory.
+If using site: showed all of a website’s pages indexed by Google and the * operator showed everything, I figured if I could use the following query to find all of a competitor’s backlinks that were indexed on Google:

 When I used this query on our competitors, I was able to find a lot of websites where I could get some relevant backlinks (e.g. directories, blogs, review websites.
 See below for the results this search query produced for mrtechnique.com:

 This query refined the results even more (around 14,000).
 When I first wrote this blog post, this was as far as I got, but I learned that I could refine this search query even more.
 I learned that if you want to exclude all pages from a certain website, you can use -site:websiteaddress.com to do this.
 So, by combining this exclusion part to the search query to the query above, I came up with this query to find competitor backlinks:

 See the below screenshot to see the results that this search query produced for mrtechnique.com:

 Most of the results in this screenshot are places where you can get a backlink, but not all of the search results in the screenshot above are websites with backlinks to mrtechnique.com.
 The search query only produces mentions of mrtechnique.com.

 Give this search query a shot.
 Remember to use your competitor’s website URL in place of mine.
 I hope this helps.
 If you’ve tried this out for yourself, let me know how it went for you by posting a comment below.
 If you have a better way of generating competitor backlinks, feel free to let me know in the comments as well.
 Thanks for reading.